waldrain/waldrain.github.io/pv.md

 ### PVM

+PV Middle, an off-grid system feeding moniwonig, galvanically separated from the mains grid by an automatic two-way switch.
 Due to suboptimal and conflicting panel orientations, PVM never reaches its theoretical peak performance.
 PVM maxes out at about 875W under the best possible conditions.